flairNLP/fundus/docs/how_to_contribute.md

     print(article)
 ```

-If everything went well you should see something like this
+If everything has been implemented correctly, the script should output text articles like the following.
 ``` console
 Fundus-Article:
 - Title: "--missing title--"